-In the financial year 2018/2019 Jubii Europe N.V. moved forward with the winding up of the remaining companies, which are Jubii Europe N.V., the German subsidiary Jubii Europe GmbH i.L. and the Swedish subsidiary Yarps Network Services A.B. i.L.
+In the financial year 2019/2020 Jubii Europe N.V. moved forward with the winding up of the remaining group companies, which are Jubii Europe N.V. and the German subsidiary Jubii Europe GmbH i.L.

-The liquidation of the Swedish subdisiary Yarps Network Services A.B. i.L. is finalized and the deregistration of the Company from the trade register has taken place.
+The liquidation of the German subsidiary Jubii Europe GmbH i.L. is finalized and the deregistration of the company from the trade register has taken place on 2 April 2020.